rajanand02/rajanand02.github.io/_posts/2014-03-18-Simple-crud-app-in-meteor.md

       data.value = ""
 {% endhighlight%}

-we are creating a events method for postForm template and a small click function on the button object..

-Whenever the button is clicked we are going find the element with id **"content"** and store its value inside the variable called **data** and then we are inserting the **data** into our **posts** collection using `Post.insert` MongoDB command and finally we changing the value of **data** to null to get the next item..
+Whenever the button inside our *postForm* template is clicked, we are going find the element with id **"content"** and store its value inside the variable called **data** and then we are inserting the **data** into our **posts** collection using `Post.insert` MongoDB command and finally we are setting the value of **data** to null to get the next item..

 Now we can able to create posts..
 <figure>
   <img src ="/images/mongo.gif">
 </figure>

-The posts doesn't show up yet in our page but we could see the post inside the mongo console by running `meteor mongo` inside your project directory..
+The posts doesn't show up yet in our page but we could see the post inside the mongo console by running `meteor mongo` inside `/meteor-crud` directory..

-<small>Note: your meteor server should be running while opening mongo console</small>
+<small>**Note:** your meteor server should be running while opening mongo console</small>

-Now lets make the post available in our page..
+Now lets make the posts available in our page..

 #### Read
 {% highlight ruby%}